Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons12.md

 ### Wrap Up
 - We're really `progressing` through this process well and we're ready to write a report for each of our findings.
 We'll cover this in our next lesson!
+- As security researchers our job is to ultimately do what's necessary to make a protocol more secure.
+- Test suites should be an expectation of any protocol serious about security, assuring adequate test coverage will be valuable in a `private audit`.
+- Being farmiliar with test coverage `forge coverage` for the protocol.
+- Always switch to the required and accurate branch for auditting.
+- Always check if the tests in the code test for every logic and functions.
+Sometimes vulnerabilities are fetched and found this way as a quick catch.